merenlab/anvio.org/help/main/programs/anvi-estimate-scg-taxonomy/index.md

 ## Usage

-This program makes **quick taxonomy estimates for genomes, metagenomes, or bins stored in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>** using single-copy core genes.
+This program makes **rapid taxonomy estimates for genomes, metagenomes, or bins stored in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>** using single-copy core genes.

-You can run this program on an anvi'o contigs database only if you already have setup the necessary databases to assign taxonomy on your computer by running <span class="artifact-p">[anvi-setup-scg-taxonomy](/help/main/programs/anvi-setup-scg-taxonomy)</span> and annotated the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> you are working with using <span class="artifact-p">[anvi-run-scg-taxonomy](/help/main/programs/anvi-run-scg-taxonomy)</span>, which are described in greater detail in [this document](http://merenlab.org/2019/10/08/anvio-scg-taxonomy/)), which also offers a [comprehensive overview](http://merenlab.org/2019/10/08/anvio-scg-taxonomy/#estimating-taxonomy-in-the-terminal) of what <span class="artifact-p">[anvi-estimate-scg-taxonomy](/help/main/programs/anvi-estimate-scg-taxonomy)</span> can do.
+You can run this program on an anvi'o contigs database only if you have already set up the necessary databases for taxonomy assignment on your computer by running <span class="artifact-p">[anvi-setup-scg-taxonomy](/help/main/programs/anvi-setup-scg-taxonomy)</span> and annotated the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> you are working with using <span class="artifact-p">[anvi-run-scg-taxonomy](/help/main/programs/anvi-run-scg-taxonomy)</span>, which are described in greater detail in [this document](http://merenlab.org/2019/10/08/anvio-scg-taxonomy/), which also offers a [comprehensive overview](http://merenlab.org/2019/10/08/anvio-scg-taxonomy/#estimating-taxonomy-in-the-terminal) of what <span class="artifact-p">[anvi-estimate-scg-taxonomy](/help/main/programs/anvi-estimate-scg-taxonomy)</span> can do.

 Keep in mind that the scg-taxonomy framework currently uses single-copy core genes found in [GTDB](https://gtdb.ecogenomic.org/) genomes, thus it will not work well for low-completion, viral, or eukaryotic genomes.

-This same functionality <span class="artifact-p">[anvi-estimate-scg-taxonomy](/help/main/programs/anvi-estimate-scg-taxonomy)</span> is implicitly accessed thorugh the anvi'o <span class="artifact-n">[interactive](/help/main/artifacts/interactive)</span> interface, when you turn on real-time taxonomy estimation for bins.
+The same functionality provided by <span class="artifact-p">[anvi-estimate-scg-taxonomy](/help/main/programs/anvi-estimate-scg-taxonomy)</span> is implicitly accessed through the anvi'o <span class="artifact-n">[interactive](/help/main/artifacts/interactive)</span> interface when you enable real-time taxonomy estimation for bins.
 So, if you've ever wondered where those estimates were coming from, now you know.

 So, what can this program do?

 ### 1. Estimate the taxonomy of a single genome

-By default, this program wll assume your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> contains only one genome, and will try to use the single-copy core genes (that were associated with taxonomy when you ran <span class="artifact-p">[anvi-run-scg-taxonomy](/help/main/programs/anvi-run-scg-taxonomy)</span>) to try to identify the taxonomy of your genome.
+By default, this program will assume your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> contains only one genome and will attempt to use the single-copy core genes (that were associated with taxonomy when you ran <span class="artifact-p">[anvi-run-scg-taxonomy](/help/main/programs/anvi-run-scg-taxonomy)</span>) to identify the taxonomy of your genome.

 When you run